Anne Croy: Early life and career

 Croy was born to parents Laura Agnes and Ed McLeish as Barbara Anne McLeish.
 Barbara Anne McLeish was born in 1946 in London, Ontario.

 After finding success in science during high school, Croy decided to pursue a career as a veterinarian.
 She attended the University of Guelph to partake in their veterinary courses.
 Croy was one of three women in her graduating class.

 After receiving her DVM from the University of Guelph in 1969, Croy went immediately to work under the directions of Ernest McCulloch and David Osoba at the University of Toronto where she was awarded a PhD in 1974.
 She went on to become the first nonmedical doctor to earn her PhD at the University of Toronto's Institute of Medical Sciences.
-After graduating with her PhD, Croy and her husband operated their own veterinary practice in St. Catharines, Ontario from 1975–1997.
+After graduating with her PhD, Croy and her husband operated their own veterinary practice in St. Catharines, Ontario from 1975 to 1997.

 From 1985 to 2004, Croy worked in Guelph's Ontario Veterinary College (OVC).
-She worked as an Associate Professor in Biomedical Sciences and was granted tenure by the University in 1988.
+She worked as an associate professor in Biomedical Sciences and was granted tenure by the university in 1988.
 While at Guelph, she mentored 35 students working on research projects in the Biomedical Sciences to achieve their undergraduate honors degree.
 After earning a placement at Princess Margaret Hospital, Croy became the first woman in their department of biomedical sciences to earn a PhD.
 Her work at the hospital focused on the immune system of mice.
 Due to her research in biomedical reproduction, Croy became a permanent study section member of the National Institutes of Health.

 In 1993, she was awarded the Smith Kline Beecham Annual Health Trust Award for Research Excellence.
 The following year, she began teaching a graduate course on fetal health at OVC.
 In 1995, Croy accepted a research lab position at Brock University studying functional immune cells in mouse uterus while continuing her graduate studies at the university.
 She later accepted a position at the University of Guelph teaching the anatomy of cows and horses.
 She collaborated with Betty-Anne McBey to examine the purpose of natural killer cells in the uterus of pregnant women through mice experiments.
 In 1999, while working at the university, Croy was awarded the J.C.B.
 Grant Senior Scientist Award from the Canadian Association for Anatomy, Neurobiology and Cell Biology.

 In the early 2000s, Croy began working as an adjunct professor at Roswell Park Comprehensive Cancer Center in Buffalo, New York after receiving funding for her research with natural killer cells.
 On January 24, 2002, Croy was awarded the Award of Merit from the Ontario Veterinary Medical Association.

 Croy left the University of Guelph in 2004 after being named a Canada Research Chair in Reproduction, Development and Sexual Function at Queen's University.